emyrael/AIXelar/aixelar_kb/industries.md

 ---

-AIXelar adapts solutions to each industry’s tools and workflows.
+Xelar adapts solutions to each industry's tools and workflows.

 ...